Pankaj Mishra

-Pankaj Mishra FRSL (born 1969) is an Indian essayist, novelist, and socialist political figure.
-His non-fiction works include Temptations of the West: How to Be Modern in India, Pakistan, Tibet, and Beyond, From the Ruins of Empire: The Intellectuals Who Remade Asia and A Great Clamour: Encounters with China and Its Neighbours, and has published two novels.
-He is a Bloomberg opinion columnist, and prolific contributor to other periodicals such as the Guardian, the New York Times, The New Yorker and the New York Review of Books.
-His writings have led to a number of controversies, including disputes with Salil Tripathi, Niall Ferguson and Jordan Peterson.
-He was awarded the Windham–Campbell Prize for non-fiction in 2014.
+Pankaj Mishra FRSL (born 9 February 1969) is an Indian essayist, novelist, and socialist.
+His non-fiction works include The World After Gaza, Temptations of the West: How to Be Modern in India, Pakistan, Tibet, and Beyond, along with From the Ruins of Empire: The Intellectuals Who Remade Asia, and A Great Clamour: Encounters with China and Its Neighbours, and he has published two novels.
+He is a prolific contributor to periodicals such as The Guardian, Harper's Magazine, The New York Times, The New Yorker and the New York Review of Books and was previously a Bloomberg Opinion columnist.
+His writings have led to a number of controversies, including disputes with Salil Tripathi, Niall Ferguson, and Jordan Peterson.
+He was awarded the Windham–Campbell Prize for non-fiction in 2014 and the Weston International Award in 2024.

 Early life and education

 Mishra was born in Jhansi, India.
-His father was a railway worker and trade unionist after his family had been left impoverished by post-independence land redistribution.
+His father, A.K.
+Mishra, worked as a track maintenance manager for Indian Railways and was active in the trade union movement.
+He came from a once-prosperous Brahmin family that was impoverished by post-independence land redistribution.

-Mishra graduated with a bachelor's degree in commerce from Allahabad University before earning his Master of Arts degree in English literature at the Jawaharlal Nehru University in New Delhi.
+Mishra graduated with a bachelor's degree in commerce from the University of Allahabad before earning his Master of Arts degree in English literature at Jawaharlal Nehru University in New Delhi.